badasswp/convert-blocks-to-json/readme.txt

 == Description ==

-This plugin offers a powerful solution for exporting and importing WordPress blocks in JSON format, making it easier to manage and reuse block structures across different projects.
-It is particularly beneficial for developers and site owners who are adopting a Headless CMS approach on the front-end that is powered by tools like React, Vue & so on.
+This plugin offers a powerful solution for <strong>importing</strong> and <strong>exporting</strong> WordPress <strong>blocks</strong> in JSON format, making it easy to move posts across different WP websites.
+It is also beneficial for WP engineers who are adopting a <strong>Headless CMS</strong> approach and would like a way to be able to fetch data from the front-end using tools like <strong>React</strong>, </strong>Vue</strong> & so on.

-With the ability to seamlessly transfer block data between environments, you can maintain consistency, streamline content updates, and enhance the efficiency of your development workflow.
+It's <strong>simple</strong>, yet very <strong>powerful</strong>!

+= ✨ Getting Started =

+Create a new Post or open an existing Post.
+Locate the <strong>Convert Blocks to JSON</strong> icon at the <strong>top right</strong> corner of the Block Editor and click on it.
+From here you can do the following actions:

+1. <strong>View JSON</strong> - Generate JSON data of the post you are working on.
+2. <strong>Import JSON</strong> - Import JSON data from a JSON file to the post you are working on.
+3. <strong>Export JSON</strong> - Export JSON data of the post to a JSON file.

+You can get a taste of how this works, by using the [demo](https://tastewp.com/create/NMS/8.0/6.7.0/convert-blocks-to-json/twentytwentythree?ni=true&origin=wp) link.

+= ⚡ Why Convert Blocks to JSON =

+1. This plugin is useful for users who want to be able to <strong>import</strong> and <strong>export</strong> articles or posts between different WordPress sites easily.

+2. This plugin is beneficial for WP engineers who are adopting a <strong>Headless CMS</strong> approach and would like a way to be able to fetch data from the front-end using tools like <strong>React</strong>, </strong>Vue</strong> & so on.

+= 🔌🎨 Plug and Play or Customize =

+The <strong>Convert Blocks to JSON</strong> plugin is built to work right out of the box.
+Simply install, activate and start using in your Block Editor.

+Want to add your personal touch?
+All of our documentation can be found [here](https://github.com/badasswp/convert-blocks-to-json).
+You can override the plugin's behaviour with custom logic of your own using [hooks](https://github.com/badasswp/convert-blocks-to-json?tab=readme-ov-file#hooks).

 == Screenshots ==